v2.2.5 Source Available Go Linux/FreeBSD Daemon/Docker/K8s

 one binary, zero overhead

-Stream-based security event multiprocessing engine for any HTTP server — and far beyond
+Distributed security event processing engine for any HTTP server — and far beyond

 ↓ Install View on GitHub